CV

 2024

-Beyond the Tide (solo exhibition), Arts for All, Belfast, Northern Ireland
+Beyond the Tide (solo exhibition), The John Luke Gallery, Belfast, Northern Ireland

 Change Through the Lens (group exhibition), Giant’s Causeway Visitor Centre, Northern Ireland